danielgiba/galactic-blast-game/README.md

     ------------------------GALACTIC BLAST GAME----------------------
-        Welcome to Galactic Blast, an exciting arcade-style shooter game where you defend Earth from waves of alien invaders.
+        Welcome to Galactic Blast, an exciting arcade-style shooter game where you defend your planet from waves of alien invaders.
 Control your spaceship using the arrow keys and fire bullets with the "space bar" to destroy the aliens.
 The aliens move horizontally and descend towards the bottom each time they reach the screen's edge.
-You have three lives, so dodge enemy fire carefully and prevent the aliens from attacking you, the player.
+    You have three lives, so dodge enemy bullets carefully and prevent the aliens from attacking you, the player.

         GAME INTERFACE
         The game has three main windows: the main menu, the actual game, and the save score & player name screen.